rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6a-jenkins.md

             - name: jenkins-agent-mvn
             - name: jenkins-agent-helm
             - name: jenkins-agent-argocd
-            - name: jenkins-agent-zap # add this one
+            - name: jenkins-agent-zap # add this one!!
     ```

     Push the changes to git repository: